GurkNathe/GurkNathe/README.md

 ### About Me:

 - I’m currently working on a Pathfinding/Graph Search Visualizer.
-- I’m currently learning more about Python, Graphs, and Pathfinding algorithms.
+- I’m currently learning more about COBOL, Python, Graphs, and Pathfinding algorithms.
 - Ask me about any of my repositories, or anything work appropriate.

 ---